amazon-ion/ion-docs/_books/ion-1-1/src/modules/directives.md

     "com.example.bar" // Module name
     2)                // Module version
 ```
+The `version` can be omitted.
+When it is not specified, it defaults to `1`.

 If the catalog does contain an exact match, this operation raises an error.

 ## `encoding` directives